roblouie/structjs/readme.md

   }
 });
 ```
 This doesn't just modify your pixel objects, each pixel is tied directly to your binary data.
 Changing a property of the pixel object actually changes the data in the array buffer.
-If you create a blob from the original array buffer we read in, you can download the file and see that every other pixel is blue now!
+If you download the original ArrayBuffer every other pixel will be blue.

-`const blob = new Blob([bitmapFileArrayBuffer], { type: "image/bitmap" });`

-Your generated objects are actually tied to the binary data in the file.
-This means that not only can you read the data, but that by modifying a property, you modify the cooresponding byte(s) in the file data.

 We can of course follow the same principle with any binary file, making reading and modifying any file easy!